🔍 Linear Search vs Binary Search

 🧐 What is Binary Search?

-Binary Search is an efficient searching algorithm that works on sorted arrays.
-It divides the search space into two halves, significantly reducing the search time at each step.
+Binary Search works on sorted arrays.
+It repeatedly divides the search interval into halves, reducing the time significantly.

 - Best Case: